Do You Really Need to Take Vitamin D Supplements?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you aren’t sure if you’re at risk for vitamin D deficiency, Dr. Su recommends asking your healthcare provider to check your vitamin D level.
-He or she should work with you — and repeat the easy blood test required — to make sure you’re taking the right amount of supplement.
+“If you aren’t sure if you’re at risk for vitamin D deficiency, ask your doctor to check your vitamin D level,” he says.
+“They should work with you and repeat the easy blood test required to make sure you’re taking the right amount of supplement.”

-“Calcium supplements can increase calcification in the arteries and predispose people—especially women—to heart disease.
-That is why we always prefer dietary calcium,” explains Dr. Su.
-“However, some people get adequate dietary calcium but are low in vitamin D.”
+“Calcium supplements can increase calcification in the arteries and predispose people, especially women, to heart disease,” he says.
+“That’s why we always prefer dietary calcium.
+However, some people get adequate dietary calcium but are low in vitamin D.”

-This was not surprising, says Dr. Deal.
-“We would not expect vitamin D supplements to have a large impact on bone density unless the deficiency was severe.
-Then their impact could be significant.”
+“We would not expect vitamin D supplements to have a large impact on bone density unless the deficiency was severe,” he says.
+“Then their impact could be significant.”

-He explains that improving bone density is not the only way to prevent fractures — especially in older patients.
-“Vitamin D can also have huge benefits for muscle function, cognition and falling,” he says.
+Improving bone density is not the only way to prevent fractures — especially in older patients.
+Vitamin D can also have huge benefits for muscle function, cognition and falling.

-“If testing shows your vitamin D level is normal, you need repeat testing every two to three years unless you have major changes in your overall health.”
+If testing shows your vitamin D level is normal, you need repeat testing every two to three years unless you have major changes in your overall health.